allegroai/clearml-docs/docs/integrations/storage.md

 }
 ```

-GCP's storage access parameters can be specified by referencing the standard environment variables if already defined.
+GCP storage access parameters can be specified by referencing the standard environment variables if already defined.

 ```
 sdk {